Skip to main content

 The quick explanation: Insert window replacement is when new windows are installed within the existing frame.
 Only the old sash, hardware, and covers are removed and replaced.

-Limitation: only an option if you have structurally sound wood or aluminum frames—and you may see a slight reduction of light opening
+Limitation: Only an option if you have structurally sound frames — and you may see a slight reduction of light opening.

 Can You Replace Windows Without Replacing the Frame?

 When you choose insert window replacement, new windows are installed within the existing window frame.
-Also known as “frame-in-frame replacement” or a “pocket window,” it’s an option when your existing wood or aluminum window frames are structurally sound and you want to preserve existing interior and exterior trim.
-The existing sash, operating hardware and covers are removed and the new window unit is inserted into the old frame where it is anchored, insulated and sealed.
+Also known as “frame-in-frame replacement” or a “pocket window,” it’s an option when your existing window frames are structurally sound and you want to preserve existing interior and exterior trim.
+The existing sash, operating hardware, and covers are removed and the new window unit is inserted into the old frame where it is anchored, insulated, and sealed.

-Even relatively new vinyl windows—less than 10 years old—can suffer from seal failures and degradation from exposure to weather, and may need to be replaced.
+Even relatively new vinyl windows — less than 10 years old — can suffer from seal failures and degradation from exposure to the elements and may need to be replaced.
 Note that insert replacement is usually not an option when replacing vinyl windows since the vinyl frames commonly lack the structure to support a quality and long-lasting replacement solution.

 What is Full Frame Window Replacement?